-The title of the second lecture is the Legends of Czech Glass.
+Lecture 2: Legends of Czech Glass.
 The 1950s–70s saw a renaissance in Czech glass design that re-established the Bohemian region’s global reputation in this area.
 From behind the Iron Curtain, skilled designers pushed the boundaries of 20th century glass design and produced unique art glass masterpieces that went on to inspire visually stunning, highly innovative and commercial ranges.
 Despite this, the designers responsible were rarely named.
 Until today, the designs they produced have been typically forgotten or misattributed.
 This lecture reveals the work of seven influential designers across cut, blown and pressed glass, and considers the economic and political context that affected it.

 Lecturer Mark Hill studied History of Art & Architecture (BA Hons), and began his career as a porter and Junior Cataloguer at Bonhams, before moving to Sotheby’s where he was a Specialist in the Collectors’ Department.
 Became director of an internet company forming and running a ground-breaking deal with eBay Live Auctions.
 Was co-author of the internationally published Collectables Price Guide with Judith Miller from 2002-17.
 Founded his own publishing company in 2005 and has since published over 12 books on specialist subjects in 20th century design and decorative arts.
 A Miscellaneous expert on the Antiques Roadshow since 2007, and has co-presented three primetime factual TV series on antiques and collecting for BBC2.
 An auctioneer running 20th century design auctions in partnership with Dawsons Auctioneers.
 Has lectured across the world, including at the V&A in London, and contributed to many newspapers, magazines, radio and TV programmes.
 A Freeman of the Worshipful Company of Arts Scholars and a Freeman of the City of London.